ArtSabintsev/Siren/README.md

 #### Manual Installation

-Copy the `Siren.swift` file into your project.
+Copy the Siren folder into your project.

 ### Setup Instructions